bufbuild-ru/docs/docs/breaking/quickstart/index.md

 :::

-Run the same `buf breaking` command, and you should no longer get the error.These scenarios represent the most common use cases for using `buf breaking` locally.
+Run the same `buf breaking` command, and you should no longer get the error.

+These scenarios represent the most common use cases for using `buf breaking` locally.
 If your organization also has instance-wide breaking change detection, you may see different results when running locally versus when you push a module to the BSR.
 See the [breaking change policy check](../../bsr/policy-checks/breaking/overview/#local-settings) documentation for the details.